 Investing in equity mutual funds is a challenging task.
-Choosing a scheme with the right combination of choice of stocks, quality fund manager, and good performance can be a difficult process.
-While selecting an equity portfolio, the market capitalization or size of the company is an important parameter.
-After all, the market capitalization determines the risks and benefits of investing in the company.
-Equity mutual fund schemes are also categorized based on market capitalization – large-cap mutual funds, mid-cap mutual funds, small-cap mutual funds, multi-cap mutual funds, etc.
+Choosing a scheme with the right combination of stocks, quality fund managers, and good performance can be a difficult process.
+When selecting an equity portfolio, the market capitalisation or size of the company is an important parameter.
+After all, market capitalisation determines the risks and benefits of investing in the company.
+Equity mutual fund schemes are also categorised based on market capitalisation – Large cap mutual funds, Mid-cap mutual funds, Small-cap mutual funds, Multi-cap mutual funds, etc.

 — Registered with SEBI, AMFI & BSE

 — Paperless sign up on web & app

 Large Cap Mutual Funds are equity funds that invest a bigger proportion of their total assets in companies with a large market capitalisation.
 These companies are highly reputed and have an excellent track record of generating wealth for their investors over a long period.

 Large Cap Funds are hence known to generate regular dividends and steady compounding of wealth.
 Also, these schemes carry a lower risk as compared to the small-cap or mid-cap schemes and are known to generate steadier returns.
 They are a good option for investors with a relatively lower risk appetite and a long-term investment horizon.

 According to SEBI, large cap companies fall in the top 100 of the list of companies according to market capitalisation.
 Hence, investing in these companies is considered to be less risky and steady.

 Before you invest in large cap funds, here are some things that you must consider: